fhunleth/embedded-elixir/content/post/2018-01-02-nerves-update.md

    that looks awesome
 1. Derek Kraan is making good progress with an Elixir-based [Z-wave serial API stack][dkraan_zwave] for controlling devices in his home
-1. If you're into home automatic and using WeMo, checkout Chris Coté's new [ex_wemo][ex_wemo] library.
+1. If you're into home automation and using WeMo, check out Chris Coté's new [ex_wemo][ex_wemo] library.
+1. Tim Gilbert described how he was able to [collect logs from a Nerves device with Papertrail][tim_gilbert_papertrail].
+1. Michał Kalbarczyk showed how he used Nerves with a Raspberry Pi to [control an LED matrix display][brewing_firmware].

 Upcoming Nerves talks and training:

 [Lonestar ElixirConf][Lonestar] - Austin, TX, February 22-24, 2018

 * Keynote - Tim Mecklem
-* Customize your car: An Adventure in Using Elixir and Nerves to Hack Your Vehicle's Electronics Network - Brian Wankel
+* Customize your Car: An Adventure in Using Elixir and Nerves to Hack Your Vehicle's Electronics Network - Brian Wankel
-* Nerves Training w/ Greg Mefford - There's still space left!
+* Nerves Training w/ Greg Mefford - Come build your own Nerves-based, WiFi-enabled camera based on the Raspberry Pi Zero W. There's still space left, but registration will close around the end of January, so don't delay if you're planning to sign up!

 [ElixirConfEU 2018][ElixirConfEU] - Warsaw, April 18th, 2018

-* Nerves Training w/ Frank Hunleth - I've created a new project for this one day training class that includes the best parts of the popular ElixirConf 2017 training in Seattle.
+* Nerves Training w/ Frank Hunleth - I've created a new project for this one-day training class that includes the best parts of the popular ElixirConf 2017 training in Seattle.